Jan. 6 riot defendant returned to jail for using internet

 Kelly said it was significant that Jensen’s violations were caught during the first unannounced visit to his home by pretrial services officers.

 “It’s now clear that he has not experienced a transformation and that he continues to seek out those conspiracy theories that led to his dangerous conduct on Jan.
 6,” Kelly said.
-“I don’t see any reason to believe that he has had the wakeup call that he needs.”
+“I don’t see any reason to believe that he has had the wake-up call that he needs.”

 Kelly said it was unlikely that Jensen would be able to follow any other conditions of release barring internet use and that he had lost confidence in Jensen’s wife to serve as his third-party custodian.
 Prosecutors contended that she had facilitated his violations by leaving the phone on when she left for work.